-Conversely, in the scenario in which the credit spreads decrease by 0.5% point, the credit spreads on government bonds decrease by 0.5% point.
+In this scenario, credit spreads on government bonds increase (decrease) by 0.5%-point.

-The decrease in credit spreads results in a higher value of the government bond portfolios.
-As a consequence, the Own Funds increase.
-As a result of the increase in asset value, the SCR for credit spread risk is slightly higher than in the base scenario.
-This combination results in an increase of the Solvency II ratio of 5%.
+The increase in credit spreads results in a lower value of the government bond portfolios.
+As a consequence, the Own Funds decrease.
+As a result of the drop in asset value, the SCR for credit spread risk in this scenario is slightly lower than in the base scenario.
+This results in a decrease of the Solvency II ratio of 3%.
+In a scenario where credit spreads decrease by 0.5%, an opposite impact can be observed.

-Scenario Change to Solvency ratio in Senario
+Scenario Solvency ratio in Senario

-Credit Spreads gov + 0.5% -/- 4%
+Credit Spreads - Gov + 0.5% -/- 3%

-Credit Spreads gov -/- 0.5% + 5%
+Credit Spreads - Gov -/- 0.5% + 4%